 Interesting to Know

 In any case, you’ll have it figured out eventually, so don’t worry if things don’t turn out so well on the first attempts at using the Bondo.
 When it does dry as you want it to, you’ll quickly see how nothing ever turns into a crumbly texture.
 This is another good thing since breakage would defeat the purpose of using putty in the first place.
 Instead, the solution will mold over whatever you put it on, whereby you can paint over the finished result or sand it down for a more smooth and parallel shape to the wood.
 Again, painting and staining are possible to do.
-In fact, you might find that it gives off a better presentation once the piece is painted over to resemble that you’re repairing.
+In fact, you might find that it gives off a better presentation once the piece is painted over to resemble what you’re repairing.

 - It has a quick setting and drying time.